CLARITY THROUGH TRANSPARENCY

 Generally, a Member is not liable for the Cooperative's acts, debts, liabilities, or obligations; however, a Member may become liable to the Cooperative as provided in these Bylaws or as otherwise agreed to by the Cooperative and the Member.

 ARTICLE III MEETINGS OF MEMBERS

-The annual meeting of the Members shall be held each year on the third Saturday of October at 1 :00 p.m. or such other date and time during the month of October as may be established by the Board from time to time, at the Glen Rose High School Auditorium in Glen Rose, Texas, or at such other place as may be established by the Board from time to time and that is in any county in which the Cooperative provides service.
+The annual meeting of the Members shall be held each year on a date and at a time during the month of October as may be established by the Board from time to time.
+The meeting shall be held at such place as may be established by the Board from time to time and that is in any county in which the Cooperative provides service.
 Failure to hold the annual meeting at the designated time and place shall not work a forfeiture or dissolution of the Cooperative.

 A special meeting of the Members may be called by the Board, or by petition signed by not less than ten percent (10%) of all the Members, and thereupon it shall be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided in Section 3.03.
 Special meetings shall be held at such location as may be determined by the Board from time to time, on such date, not sooner than forty ( 40) days after the call for such meeting is made or a petition therefor is filed, and beginning at such hour as shall be designated by those calling or petitioning for the same.